Emin-07/Project-Handler/README.md

-'If you encountered any bugs or code parts that can be improved i'd appreciate if you lmk'
+'If you encountered any bugs or code parts that can be improved i'd appreciate if you let me know'